Atticus29/pcc_biology_112/syllabus.md

 #### Academic Courtesy and Classroom Discussions

 Questions and discussions are integral parts of this class!
-We have TODO 4 hours of lecture each week and discussions help keep students (and the instructor!) engaged in the material.
+We have ~4 hours of lecture each week and discussions help keep students (and the instructor!) engaged in the material.
 Many students learn new material by integrating it with their existing knowledge and by placing it in a specific and personal context.
 Therefore, some questions may sound ‘off-topic’ to some students because they have different view or understanding of the material.
 However, questions and comments that are not specifically in the book or notes may be just as important to student learning as questions directly from the material in the book.

 On the other hand, please try to limit your questions to the section we are covering and respect other people in the class.
 Some questions may be more appropriate to discuss during office hours.
 Please keep in mind that all students have different learning styles.
 I teach to as many of these styles as possible while making sure we cover the necessary material to keep us on schedule; I may ask you to take a question "off air", in which case we can discuss it after lecture time or in office hours.